qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 ### - Premium Filter
 - Premium should be greater than some percent of the equity.
 - Percent range - 0.1% - 1% with a step of 0.1%
-- No trend was observed.
+- Although Drawdown was reduced after adding a premium filter, No trend was observed in the filter range.
-### - Position Sizing - Min Premium, No of Shares
+### - Position Sizing - Min Premium, No of Shares, Percent of Equity.

 ### - Leverage - 1x to 5x